micro/micro/docs/reference/cli.md

 The micro binary and each subcommand has a --help flag to provide a usage guide.
 The majority should be obvious to the user.
 We will go through a few in more detail.

+### Signup

+Signup is a command which attempts to query a "signup" to register a new account, this is env specific and requires a signup service to be running.
+By default locally this will not exist and we expect the user to use the admin/micro credentials to administrate the system.
+You can then choose to run your own signup service conforming to the proto in micro/proto or use `micro auth create account`.

+Signup is seen as a command for those who want to run their own micro server for others and potentially license the software to take payment.

+### Login

+Login authenticates the user and stores credentials locally in a .micro/tokens file.
+This calls the micro auth service to authenticate the user against existing accounts stored in the system.
+Login asks for a username and password at the prompt.

 ## Dynamic Commands

 When issuing a command to the Micro CLI (ie. `micro command`), if the command is not a builtin, Micro will try to dynamically resolve this command and call